vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 ## Force deleting clusters
 If cluster deployment fails on CSE 3.1.1+ and VCD 10.3.1+, it is possible for the cluster to end up in state, where users are unable to delete them from UI/CLI.
 The issue and a workaround has been mentioned [here](KNOWN_ISSUES.html#fail_cluster_delete).
-In CSE 3.1.2, we have added a new param to the command `vcd cse cluster delete`, viz. `-f/--force`.
-This param if specified automates the workaround and deletes the cluster and its associated resources forcefully.
+In CSE 3.1.2, a new option `-f/--force` has been added to the command `vcd cse cluster delete`.
+This option if specified deletes those clusters (and its associated resources) that were not fully created and were left in unremovable state.
 It should be noted that to be able to use this option, the user must have the following rights
 ```
 cse:nativeCluster: Full Access (Administrator Full Control if not owner)
 vApp: Delete